mjdamgaard/UP-Web-Project/drafts/README_draft_aug.md

 nonetheless still useful that users can submit their rating on a scale, instead of only being able to submit if they think the product is durable or not.

-And in a similar vein as this, we could also imagine that users might want to compare competing websites in order to figure out which option suits them best (by utilizing the predicates that they are especially interested in), as well as comparing competing programs/apps, operating systems, programming APIs, etc.

 We could also think of users wishing to find information and reading material